even4void/aliquote/content/post/building-histogram-scheme.md

 (alexandria:shuffle s)
 ```

-Note that it works with strings as well (try replacing the previous list of integers with `"random string"`).
+Note that it also works with strings (try replacing the previous list of integers with `"random string"`).
 Now, we need to design a little helper function that will discretize a continuous variable in $k$ buckets of data, if the list is non-empty of course.
 Here it is

 ```lisp
 (defun emptyp (lst)